Billings Sexual Abuse Lawyer

 Montana Code Section 45-5-502 defines sexual assault as knowingly subjecting someone else to any sexual contact without that person’s consent.
 Montana takes sexual assault, abuse, and molestation cases seriously.
 A first offense can result in a fine of up to $500 and/or a jail sentence of up to six months.
 Second offenders can face up to $1,000 in fines and one year in jail.
 Third offenders face $10,000 in fines and up to five years imprisonment.
 If the victim of sexual assault is less than 16 years old, and the offender is at least three years older or inflicts bodily harm on the victim, the offender can face life in prison.

-Civil vs. Criminal Sexual Abuse Case
+What Is The Difference Between Civil and Criminal Sexual Abuse Case

 After a criminal attack such as sexual abuse, two different case types may open against the perpetrator: criminal and civil.
 The city of Billings will press criminal charges against the abuser, if applicable.
 The prosecution will then handle the criminal case, with the goal of obtaining a verdict and sentence, such as jail time or fines.
 A civil case is not to punish the defendant, but to give the victim compensation for his or her damages.
 It is up to the victim of sexual abuse in Billings, Montana to file a civil lawsuit against the perpetrator.